willkg/fillmore/docs/scrubber.rst

 The ``before_send`` handler takes the Sentry event and a hint as arguments.

-The Francis Scrubber runs a series of Scrub Rules on the event producing an event with specified data scrubbed.
+The Fillmore Scrubber runs a series of Scrub Rules on the event producing an event with specified data scrubbed.

 The sentry-sdk then sends this scrubbed event to the Sentry server.